 “He’s the inspiration for Jace’s Place.
 He wants all kids to be safe.
 He’s been fifteen for three years.”

-“Since it’s a boys choir, maybe you and Minehan better take that responsibility,” Jill decided.
+“It’s a boys choir.
+Maybe you and Minehan better take that responsibility,” Jill decided.

 “That’s not how we think.
 We want to teach them to play rock instruments.
 We need you to teach too, Jill.”

 “Maybe after you get it started,” Jill was conflicted.

 “What about the Smithies?”
 Trixie asked.
 “I thought you made up with them.”

 “Yeah.
 They’re coming for The Game November 9th.”

 “What are the plans for the Sitting Band spirit concert.”